nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Implementation:**

-The function Add takes in 4 compulsory fields (Staff ID, Name, Age, Specialisation) to create the Staff Object and adds it to an aggregation of Staff Objects.
+The function Add takes in 4 compulsory fields (Staff ID, Name, Age, Specialisation) to create the Staff Object and adds it to an collection of Staff Objects.
 Data input is first checked to ensure validity.
 Any invalid input detected will result in an Exception thrown and command aborted.
 A StaffAddCommand object is created.
-StaffAddCommand object will be executed to create the Staff Object which will be added to the aggregation of Staff Objects.
+StaffAddCommand object will be executed to create the Staff Object which will be added to the collection of Staff Objects.

 Invalid Input includes: